pipobscure/pipobscure/_posts/2014-03-05-livingafitlife-i-like-that-tumblr-has-a.markdown

 ---
 layout: post
-title: "> In the end, it boils down to this: You’ve touched my heart.
+title: "In the end, it boils down to this: You’ve touched my heart.
 And therefore the symbolism in the act is perfect."
 date: 2014-03-05 15:02:01 Z
 tags: []